Sakops/Metacritic-Clone/README.md

-# Project not finished.
-This is a clone of a the Metacritic website
+### Project not finished.
+This is a clone of the Metacritic website
 # testjq

 ## Project setup